philippkahr/docs-content/manage-data/ingest/transform-enrich/common-mistakes.md

 ## Unnecessary complex script to stitch together IP

-* No check if destination is available as object
+- No check if destination is available as object
-* Using square brackets for accessing
+- Using square brackets for accessing
-* Unnecessary casting to Integer, we parse it as a String later anyway, so doesn't really matter.
+- Unnecessary casting to Integer, we parse it as a String later anyway, so doesn't really matter.
-* unnecessary allocation of additional field String ip , we can set the ctx. directly.
+- Unnecessary allocation of additional field String ip , we can set the ctx. directly.

 ```json
 {